-In the top left, two differentiated components address the ecological applications of the heterodox, mostly post-Keynesian, literature of stock-flow-consistent macroeconomics (Godley & Lavoie, 2006; Graziani, 2003; Zezza, 2016).
+In the top left, two differentiated components address the ecological applications of the heterodox, mostly post-Keynesian, literature of stock-flow consistent macroeconomics (Godley & Lavoie, 2006; Graziani, 2003; Zezza, 2016).
 The first one emphasizes post-growth themes and sector-level disaggregation in economic production, focusing on the social inequalities potentially involved in the energy transition in the context of directed technical change, paying great attention on economic policies to manage it while curbing carbon emissions.
-An important advantage of stock- flow-consistent models is their integration of the financial and real sides of the economy, which is the focus of the other component evaluating the climate-related risks of the financial system.
+An important advantage of stock-flow consistent models is their integration of the financial and real sides of the economy, which is the focus of the other component evaluating the climate-related risks of the financial system.

-Among the smaller components of the citation network, the largest one mostly employs material flow analysis (MFA), a central methodology of industrial ecology that quantifies the ways in which the materials that enable modern society are used, reused, and lost.
-MFA usually uses Sankey diagram visualizations (Graedel, 2019) and provide case studies on critical metals, minerals, polymers, and fibers for the CE transition (Hsu et al., 2021; van Ewijk et al., 2018).
+Among the smaller components of the citation network, the largest one mostly employs material flow analysis (MFA), a central method in industrial ecology that quantifies the ways in which the materials that enable modern society are used, reused, and lost.
+MFA usually uses Sankey diagram visualizations (Graedel, 2019) and provides case studies on critical metals, minerals, polymers, and fibers for the CE transition (Hsu et al., 2021; van Ewijk et al., 2018).
 Some of them make a case for including material stocks in the analysis (Cheng et al., 2019).
-Another component mostly analyzes the complex structure of global value chains in international trade of the flows of embodied materials and carbon emissions involved in it (Kan et al., 2019; Liu et al., 2022), in the tradition of ecologically unequal exchange theory (Dorninger et al., 2021), with an emphasis on aspects of household consumption and final demand rather than intermediate production (Girod et al., 2014).
+Another component mostly analyzes the complex structure of global value chains within international trade of the flows of embodied materials and carbon emissions involved in it (Kan et al., 2019; Liu et al., 2022), in the tradition of ecologically unequal exchange theory (Dorninger et al., 2021), with an emphasis on aspects of household consumption and final demand rather than intermediate production (Girod et al., 2014).
 Another component is especially concerned with carbon footprint analysis, particularly of cities (Hu et al., 2016; Lombardi et al., 2017; Moran et al., 2018), paying attention to the critical ‘water-food-energy nexus’ for urban sustainability (Chang et al., 2016; Meng et al., 2019; Zhang et al., 2019).
 Finally, another component focuses on the use of Integrated Assessment Models (IAMs) in ecological modelling (Doukas et al., 2018; Gambhir et al., 2019; Kermeli et al., 2022; Pauliuk et al., 2017; Zhang et al., 2019), as well as the critical assessment of environmental policies and their socio-economic impact (Hossain & Ng, 2018).

-[2] IO models for CE analysis: the state of the art
+[3] IO Models for CE Analysis: the State of the Art

-Although the CE has garnered significant attention in scientific literature, a comprehensive systematic review of key contributions on CE practices and strategies, along with their macro-level or societal impact, has not yet been published.
-Notably, Bimpizas-Pinis et al. (2022) stands out as an important exception, as the authors conducted a systematic analysis utilizing the SCOPUS database.
-They identified nearly 50 thousand unique articles based on 22 relevant keywords.
-To focus the literature, they selected papers that explicitly addressed macroeconomic modelling or provided an ex-post evaluation or ex-ante scenario analysis of CE interventions, along with an assessment of the impact on socio-economic variables such as GDP, employment, prices, costs, profits, and wages.
-After this refinement process, a final dataset of 55 relevant studies was compiled.
+Articles that explicitly addressed macroeconomic modelling or provided an ex-post evaluation or ex-ante scenario analysis of CE interventions were selected, along with an assessment of the impact on socio-economic variables such as GDP, employment, prices, costs, profits, and wages.
+After this refinement process, a final dataset of 55 relevant studies was compiled for an in-depth literature review.
 These studies can be categorized into three main groups:

 IO analysis with exogenous determination of final demand (38 studies);